FAQ

 How accurate is the fuzzy matching?

 The matching engine uses a 0.35 score threshold on Fuse.js.
-Every fuzzy match shows a confidence score and a normalization trail — the raw name from each file and what it was normalized to.
-You can see exactly why a match was accepted.
+Every fuzzy match shows a confidence score and a normalization trail so you can see why a match was accepted and what still needs review.

 How long does a reconciliation take?